zukunft/zukunft.com/docs/code_functions_all.md

 \-- text formatting
     \-- text_h1
         \-- html_base - build a url for an external webside
+    \-- bold
+        \-- html_base - @param string $text the text to show bold, e.g. the pending link of a confirm page
     \-- text_h2
-        \-- html_base - build a url for an external webside
+        \-- html_base - @param string $text the text to show bold, e.g. the pending link of a confirm page
     \-- text_h3
-        \-- html_base - build a url for an external webside
+        \-- html_base - @param string $text the text to show bold, e.g. the pending link of a confirm page
     \-- text_h4
-        \-- html_base - build a url for an external webside
+        \-- html_base - @param string $text the text to show bold, e.g. the pending link of a confirm page
 \-- images
     \-- logo
         \-- html_base - @return string the zukunft.com logo with a link to the home page